sglossary

 x/x1 + y/y1 + z/z1 = 0,

-and the polars of P2 and P3 are defined cyclically.
+and the trilinear polars of P2 and P3 are defined cyclically.
 These last two lines meet in the point

 1/y2z3 - 1/z2y3 : 1/z2x3 - 1/x2z3 : 1/x2y3 - 1/y2x3.